Joseph Reed (architect)

-Joseph Reed (c.
-1823–1890), a Cornishman by birth, was a prolific and influential Victorian era architect in Melbourne, Australia.
+Joseph Reed (1823 – 29 April 1890) was an English-born architect in Melbourne, Australia in the Victorian era.
+Considered the city's greatest, his prolific works include many of the city's most loved buildings and significant heritage listings.
+Among his most famous designs is the World Heritage-listed Royal Exhibition Building, completed for the 1880 International Exposition.

 He established his practice in 1853, which through various partnerships and name changes, continues today as Bates Smart, one of the oldest firms continually operating in Australia.

 Biography

 Born in 1823 in Cornwall, England, Joseph Reed's early career may have included some local training, and he is known to have worked in the offices of some noted architects in London.
 He decided to start a new career at the age of 30 in Australia, arriving in Melbourne in 1853, and very soon made a name for himself.
 The next year he won the design competition for the State Library of Victoria, the Geelong City Hall in 1855, and designed the Bank of New South Wales in Collins Street in 1856.

-In 1859, botanist F.Muell. published Reedia, a genus of flowering plants from south-western Australia, belonging to the family Cyperaceae and was named in Joseph Reed's honour.
+In 1859, botanist Ferdinand von Mueller described Reedia, a genus of flowering plants from south-western Australia, belonging to the family Cyperaceae, naming it in Reed's honour.

-In 1862 he partnered with Frederick Barnes (1824-1884).
+In 1862 he partnered with Frederick Barnes (1824–1884).

 In 1883 Barnes retired from the partnership and Reed was joined by A. M. Henderson and F. J. Smart.
 In 1890 Henderson withdrew while N. B. Tappin joined the firm, and Reed himself died.
 The office later became Bates, Peebles & Smart.

 Later in life, Reed met and married Hannah Elliot Lane on the 26 March 1885.
 They had no children.

-In the late 1880s Reed had come into financial difficulties through land speculation, which is said to have affected his health such that he died of "inanition and exhaustion" on 29 April 1890.
+In the late 1880s Reed suffered financial difficulties through land speculation, which is said to have affected his health such that he died of 'inanition and exhaustion' on 29 April 1890.